Ecoblockchain/specs-1/README.md

 ![](media/rrmright.png)

-##### Additional Types of `Right`s
+#### Additional Types of `Right`s

-FIXME:
-The RRM specifies three special types of `Right`s intended for specific use
+The RRM specifies three special types of `Right`s intended for specific use cases:
-cases:

-- `lcc:SourceRight`: A `Right` from which another `Right` is derived;
+- `lcc:SourceRight`: A `Right` from which another `Right` is allowed by or created from;
 - `lcc:SupersededRight`: A `Right` to invalidate a referenced `Right`; and
 - `lcc:RightSet`: A collection of `Right`s bundled as a single `Right`.

-For now, we've decided to leave these special types out of the specification:
+We utilize `lcc:SourceRight`s in our notion of [`Copyright`s](#copyright-semantics) as well as our `Right` transformation, but, for now, we leave the other types out of the specification:

-- `lcc:SourceRight` and `lcc:SupersededRight`: Although both can be easily represented with an ontology, they would greatly complicate the ownership logic of an immutable ledger.
+- `lcc:SupersededRight`: Although representable, reversible rights complicate the ownership logic of an immutable ledger; and
-- `lcc:RightSet`: In the context of putting `Right`s onto a global registry, this is specifically a
-  problem: most decentralized ledgers cannot guarantee, and especially synchronize, the concurrent transfer of multiple assets.
-    - TODO: This may eventually become possible with cryptoconditions
+- `lcc:RightSet`: In the context of putting `Right`s onto a global distributed ledger, bundling multiple rights together presents a specific problem: most decentralized ledgers cannot guarantee, and especially synchronize, the concurrent transfer of multiple assets (in the future, this may be possible with cryptoconditions).

-##### The Notion of Ownership

-FIXME:
-As RRM `Right`s are specific to the RRM `Party` they're provided for, any digital creator that wants to distribute a `Manifestation`'s `Right`s to a multitude of interested `Party`s must take the following steps:

-1. Register their `Party` identifier on a global registry;
-1. Register their `Creation` on a global registry and link it to their `Party` identifier;
-1. Register `Manifestation`s to the `Creation` on a global registry;
-1. Register any number of `Right`s tailored to interested `Party`s on a global registry; and
-1. Register `RightAssignment`s to assign these `Right`s to interested `Party`s.

-This highlights that `Right`s are not strictly limited to only registrations. `Right`s contain properties of ownership and can be transferred from one `Party` to another via `RightsAssignment`s.

-`Manifestation`s are not limited to a single `Right`. `Party`s are able to attach as many `Right`s as necessary to a `Manifestation`.
-There are a few edge cases to consider when licensing information is stored:

-- Specific licenses can imply an agreement between the issuer of the `Right` and the commons; to handle this intention to grant `Right`s to literally everyone, a special `Party` symbolizing the commons could be created to receive and hold such `Right`s.
-Following the assignment of this `Right`, other, arbitrary, transfers of `Right`s of the license to specific Persons or must be disallowed.
-Finally, `Party`s must also be disallowed from attaching new `Right`s with licenses that conflict with the "commons license" to the `Manifestation`.
-- TODO: Maybe there are more edge cases like this.
-If so, enumerate and discuss/propose solutions.

 #### Proposed Transformation

-FIXME:
 Transforming the RRM `Right` entity poses some challenges.
 According to the RRM specification, a `Right` can:

 - Represent both copyright as well as licensing information; and
-- Be a `lcc:SourceRight`, `lcc:SuperSeededRight` or `lcc:RightSet.`
+- Be a `lcc:SourceRight`, `lcc:SuperSeededRight` or `lcc:RightSet`.

-In order for `Right`s to be atomically transferrable units, we ignore the special requirements of the `lcc:RightSet` and focus on modelling `Right`s to be transferrable containers of specific licensing information.
+For the purposes of storing `Right`s on decentralized ledgers, we ignore the requirements of the `lcc:RightSet` and model `Right`s as atomically transferrable containers of licensing information.
+To make a distinction between derived licensing information and a full copyright, we separately [explore the semantics of copyright later](#copyright-semantics).
 To the best of our knowledge, there are no existing RDF schemata for creating such containers, so we propose the following to satisfy the consolidated requirements of:

 - [LCC: Rights Reference Model](http://doi.org/10.1000/284);
 - [W3C: Open Digital Rights Language](https://www.w3.org/TR/odrl/); and